explosion/radicli/README.md

 #### Global converters for custom types

 The `converters` argument lets you provide a dict of types mapped to converter functions when initializing `Radicli`.
-If an argument of that type is encountered, the value is converted automatically.
+If an argument of that target type is encountered, the input string value is converted automatically.
 This ensures your Python functions remain composable and don't need additional logic only to satisfy the CLI usage.

 The following example shows how to register a custom converter that loads a [spaCy](https://spacy.io) pipeline from a string name, while allowing the function itself to require the `Language` object itself: